Jul 09, 2026

 FAQ

-Is magnesium oxide the same as other magnesium supplements?
+Is magnesium oxide better than magnesium citrate?

-Why does magnesium oxide often cause diarrhea?
+Why does magnesium oxide have a lower absorption rate?

 Can I take magnesium oxide every day?